This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 This is the perfect mixture for tacos, nachos, burritos, chimichangas, you name it.
 Anything.
 Heck you can throw it on a bun and serve it as a sandwich.
 Or add it to a grilled cheese sandwich for something totally different.

-I prefer using fire-roasted green chiles and tomatoes in dishes like this one.
+I prefer using fire-roasted green chiles and tomatoes in dishes like this slow cooker Mexican chicken.
 The roasting adds so much more flavor to the vegetables.
 I leave it up to you if you want to drain the tomatoes.
 I added the juices in since I wanted to make sure the chicken stayed very moist.
-I also wasn’t sure how many different ways I was going end up using the chicken.
 You can keep the juices and actually eat this as a soup.
 Just add some cheese and tortilla strips, and maybe a dollop of sour cream.

 - 2 tablespoons olive oil